Trevecca Nazarene Trojans: Overview

 The first intercollegiate team fielded by Trevecca was men's basketball, led by Elmer Heaberlin in 1969 during Dr. Mark R. Moore's tenure as university president.
-Baseball was added next, led by Bill Green.
+Men's baseball was added next, led by Bill Green.
 The first championship came with the 1972–73 men's basketball team.
 Bill Boner replaced Elmer Heaberlin as men's coach and later went on to be a US Congressman and Mayor of Nashville.

 The first All-American for Trevecca was Kenny Thomas, who later coached at Volunteer State Community College and later at USC Aiken.

 The athletic director at Trevecca is Mark Elliott, a former Vanderbilt University baseball and basketball player.
 He later played in the New York Mets organization in the same outfield as Darryl Strawberry and Billy Beane.

 The voice of the Trojans and sports information director is Gregory Ruff.
 Ruff has worked in local media before and during his time at Trevecca, broadcasting for Vanderbilt University and Belmont University, as well as the Nashville Stars.
 Ruff, a Trevecca graduate, started with the university in 1998.
+Ruff was inducted into the Trevecca Athletic Hall of Fame in November of 2025.